akaayankhan23/AIP-201_Final_Project/Readme.md

 ---

 ## 📝 Project Description
 Rangrej Tower is a modern, stylish and easy-to-use e-commerce platform offering high-quality clothing and accessories at affordable prices.
 With a clean shopping experience, fast delivery, and a customer-first approach, Rangrej Tower brings fashion and convenience together in one place.

 ---

-## 🔐 Login Details (If Required)
-If your project includes login, provide demo credentials:

-**Username / Email:** demo@gmail.com

-**Password:** 12345

-*(If no login is required, remove this section)*

----